dennisjooo/act-natural/README.md

 ## What is this?

-act-natural is an interactive theater experience where AI characters try (and sometimes hilariously fail) to act natural.
+act-natural is an interactive theatre experience where AI characters try (and sometimes hilariously fail) to act natural.
 Using Groq's LLMs and some questionable decision-making, we've created a space where:

 - AI characters improvise scenes with hidden motives
 - A narrator occasionally chimes in with dramatic flair
 - You get to participate in whatever chaos unfolds

+Basically I'm trying to figure out how to create an agentic system that orchestrates together to user inputs.
+Making the agents "act in a play" is just a fun way to explore this and to kill time at work.

 ## Features